Vanguard Low Cost Index Funds, Cathie Woods & Elon Musk

 - If you would like the names of some of the many small cap fund managers that have proven they can compound capital better than an index over the full cycle, please reach out to us

-- If you would like to use one of our Small Cap or Small Cap Growth model portfolios to avoid the needless losses in these speculative firms, please reach out to us
+- If you would like to use one of our Small Cap or Small Cap Growth model portfolios to avoid the needless losses in these speculative firms, please reach out to us as pitfalls like the one observed in the Vanguard Small Cap Index Fund can be easily avoided.

 The larger point we are making is that, given time, an active manager could beat this Index by merely avoiding loss-making firms and charging low fees.